jamii/jamii.github.com/source/_posts/2017-06-28-notes-on-statistical-rethinking.markdown

 $$

 (Where $D_{ij}$ is the distance matrix, $\rho$ governs the decline of correlation as distance increases, $\eta$ determines the maximum covariance between groups and $\sigma$ describes covariation between multiple observations from the same group.)

+## Measurement error and missing data

+Measurement error can be modeled directly.

+Imputation - filling in missing data.

+Missing Completely At Random imputation - assume missing fields are selected uniformly at random.
+Generative model pulls exact values from data where they exist and puts in a generic variable otherwise.

+## Thoughts

+__The combination of arbitrary generative models and model comparison makes far more sense to me than significance testing, which I never really wrapped my head around.__

+__I still don't know how to use Stan.
+I don't think the wrapper library in this book worked in my favor.
+Using R is a pain too.
+Maybe I should try out PyMC3.__